anyaevostinar/anyaevostinar.github.io/classes/201-w21/hw1.md

 | Follows style guide | 2 |

 ## Submitting
-Download the zip of your code from Repl.it and upload that zip to Moodle.
+Download the zip of your code from Repl.it (by clicking on the three vertical dots across from "Files" and selecting "Download zip") and upload that zip to Moodle.